 Invited book chapters

 Green, D.A.
-(2015, forthcoming) Penal populism and the folly of “doing good by stealth”.
+(2016).
+Penal populism and the folly of “doing good by stealth”.
 In A. Dzur, I. Loader and R. Sparks (Eds.)
-Democratic Theory and Mass Incarceration (pp. __-__).
+Democratic theory and mass incarceration.
+Studies in penal theory and philosophy series (pp. 187-212).
 New York: Oxford University Press.

 Green, D.A.
-(2015, forthcoming) The re-humanization of the incarcerated Other: Bureaucracy, distantiation, and American mass incarceration.
+(2015).
+The re-humanization of the incarcerated Other: Bureaucracy, distantiation, and American mass incarceration.
 In A. Eriksson (Ed.)
-Punishing the Other: The Social Production of Immorality Revisited (pp. __-__).
+Punishing the Other: The social production of immorality revisited (pp. 87-130).
 London: Routledge.

 Green, D.A.
 (2011).
 Media, crime and Nordic exceptionalism: The limits of convergence.
 In T. Ugelvik and J. Dullum (Eds.)
 Penal exceptionalism?
 Nordic prison policy and practice (pp. 58-75).
 London: Routledge.